marpple/rune/docs/tutorial/enable.md

   });
 ```

-Now, a simple game is completed where you have to click multiple times on the balls moving horizontally to pop them.
+A simple game has now been created where a horizontally moving ball needs to be clicked multiple times to burst.